Understanding End-of-Grade/End-of-Course Test Results

-You should receive results of End-Of-Grade and End-Of-Course tests in the mail by late July.
+You should receive results of End-Of-Grade and End-Of-Course tests in the mail.
 Here are some answers to frequently asked questions about these assessments.

 What are End-of-Grade (EOG) and End-of-Course (EOC) tests?

 The tests assess student proficiency in key subjects.
 All students in North Carolina take End-of-Grade reading and math tests every year in grades 3-8.
 Fifth and eighth graders also take an End-of-Grade science test.
-High school students are required to complete an End-of-Course assessment in English II, Math I and Biology.
+High school students are required to complete an End-of-Course assessment in English II, NC Math I, NC Math 3 and Biology.

 What do my child's scores mean?